Weird Studies

 https://feeds.megaphone.fm/IMP7332460748

 Professor Phil Ford and writer J. F. Martel host a series of conversations on art and philosophy, dwelling on ideas that are hard to think and art that opens up rifts in what we are pleased to call "reality."
-SpectreVision Radio is a bespoke podcast network at the intersection between the arts and the uncanny, featuring a tapestry of shows exploring creativity, the esoteric, and the unknown.
-We’re a community for creators and fans vibrating around common curiosities, shared interests and p...
+SpectreVision Radio is a bespoke podcast network at the intersection between the arts and the uncanny, featuring a tapestry of shows exploring the anomalous, the luminous, and the numinous.
+We’re a community for creators and fans vibrating around common curiosities, shared interests a...

 View more